ipilcher/fdf/README.md

 * `eth3` is connected to a storage network that uses jumbo frames for performance reasons.

-Consider the following configuration fragment, which builds on the `matches` example above.
+Consider the following configuration fragment, which builds on the examples above.

 ```json
 	"listen": {